-What does a future without alcohol look like?
+Living Sober… What does a sober life look like?

 With alcohol out of your life you can begin to focus wholeheartedly on the motivations that drive you to live a fulfilled and fulfilling life.
 Alcohol will no longer be fighting and vying for position in your survival needs, because your survival needs will be met through the food and drinks that nourish you.

 Your security needs will be met through the work that you are able to apply yourself to, and the home that you are able to provide.
 In times of difficulty when your survival or security needs may be challenged you can now be confident that you are managing those from a position of power, where you can bring the best of everything that is you to those situations with full consciousness and capability.

 You will not be facing any future challenges with an internal war battling inside your head between your subconscious and your conscious minds.